 Your software's product design will contain prototypes and final mockups, all of which will be very customer-centric.
 So, when creating wireframes, standards, procedures, and end goals, keep the user interaction and final output in mind.

-7. Quality Checking and Testing: Quality checking and testing is one of the most critical development process. processes now that your team is working on the project.
+6. Quality Checking and Testing: Quality checking and testing is one of the most critical development processes. processes now that your team is working on the project.
 I strongly advise you to test, track, and repair bugs all at the same time.
 However, once the product has been properly developed, you must do a last in-depth test.

 You can begin by following these easy steps for mobile app testing:

 1. Getting a small group of beta testers to try out the product